Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: Alternative Views

-Another line of argument that is presented is that the carbon footprint of ICT sector has largely remained constant due to the efficiency improvements of hardware.
-For example,~\citet{malmodin2024ict} show this to some degree according to their estimations.
-While efficiency improvements are important, and can certainly reduce the corresponding carbon footprint, it is not enough to achieve Sustainable AI as argued by \citet{wright2023efficiency}.
+Another line of argument that is presented is that the carbon footprint of the information and communication technology sector has largely remained constant due to the efficiency improvements of hardware.
+For example, the estimates reported by~\citet{malmodin2024ict} partially support this claim.
+While efficiency improvements are important, and can certainly reduce the corresponding carbon footprint, it is not enough to achieve sustainable AI as argued by \citet{wright2023efficiency}.
+Furthermore, AI model training has been proclaimed as ``carbon-neutral" because datacenters procure renewable energy certificates or offsets.
+We note that emission reductions through carbon crediting projects seldom meet claimed emission reductions ~\cite{Probst2024}.

+It is sometimes suggested that the rise of smaller, distilled models---LLama~\cite{dubey2024llama}, QLoRA~\cite{dettmers2023qlora}, or Phi~\cite{abdin2024phi} variants---has already addressed AI's sustainability challenge.
+We contend that this optimism is premature because the initial carbon footprint of the larger models is amortised over the distilled models.
+Training these models remains confined to a few actors, so the compute divide persists, and lower inference cost does not curb embodied emissions of expanding compute infrastructure.

+Finally, it is often noted that improving the sustainability of AI will not, on its own, solve climate change.
+There is obviously merit to this sentiment.
+While reducing emissions from AI’s increasing energy demand will not by itself resolve climate change, the scale of that demand remains significant.
+IEA projects that AI could consume approximately $945$ TWh of electricity by 2030.
+This represents $<5\%$ of global electricity use, yet already exceeds the annual consumption of Japan.
+At current average carbon intensity levels, supplying this electricity would produce roughly $447M$ tonnes of carbon dioxide equivalent emissions, which is nearly half the total emissions from global commercial aviation in 2023~\cite{IEA2025AviationCO2}.
+Postponing action until AI's electricity share becomes larger risks entrenching a higher baseline of emissions. \looseness=-1